antvis/G2/site/docs/manual/core/composition/spaceFlex.en.md

 - How to use spaceFlex to define complex chart layouts?

-SpaceFlex provides proportional horizontal and vertical space partitioning.
-For complex layouts, theoretically all can be achieved by continuously breaking down container hierarchy structures.
+spaceFlex provides proportional horizontal and vertical space division.
+For complex layouts, theoretically they can all be achieved by continuously splitting container hierarchy structures.